OSVTAC/project-recommendations/index.md

 In May 2017, the Department of Elections [issued an RFP][rfp-business-case-page] for a contractor to “prepare a business case for developing an accessible, open source voting system.”
 The RFP would use a portion of the $300,000 budgeted in August 2016.
-The contractor's deliverable will be due in January 2018, and it will inform the City's next budget process, which will begin around that time.
+In September 2017, Slalom was selected as the winning bidder.
+Slalom's deliverable will be due in January 2018, and it will inform the City's next budget process, which will begin around that time.

 The Department of Elections' contract for its current voting system expires at the end of December 2018.
 The Director of Elections is aiming to lease an